How to search on Twitter/X for images and videos?

 Add from:@username, then Photos or Videos

-Browsing a competitor’s campaign shots or influencer’s reels.
+Browsing a competitor’s campaign shots or an influencer’s reels.

 These tweaks rely on everyday punctuation (quotes) or a single keyword (from:).
 Nothing fancy to memorize, yet they narrow huge result sets to the visuals that matter.